A guide for where to dine on Darby Street, Cooks Hill

 Cadre Coffee

-Sitting at the entrance of Harris Farm Markets, Cadre Coffee is home to speciality coffee and a selection of grab n’ go meals.
+Sitting at the entrance of Harris Farm Markets, Cadre Coffee is home to specialty coffee and a selection of grab n’ go eats.

 Where: 227 Darby St